t1gu1/VUXTRON-Electron-Element-UI-VueJs-Nuxt-architecture-style/README.md

 # 🔥 Electron + Element UI + Nuxt architecture like 🔥

 - ⚠️ Only the folder architecture, routing automatisation and layout automatisation is like nuxt.
-(But it's not)
+(But it's not nuxt)
 - [Element UI](https://element.eleme.io/#/en-US/component/installation) just cause we just ❤️ it!
 - Electron to make a desktop your app. ⚡️